MajinB10/HabitBuddy/README.md

 ## 📬 Contact

-We’d love to hear your feedback and ideas!
-Reach out to us:
+I’d love to hear your feedback and ideas!
+Reach out to me:
 	•	GitHub: MajinB10

 HabitBuddy is more than an app; it’s your partner in building the life you envision.
 Let’s create and celebrate better habits together!